global-strategies-llc/montana-history-center/src/pages/news-and-opinions/index.md

 title: Latest News And Opinions
 image: /img/site-sketch-hero.jpg
 heading: Latest News And Opinions
-cta:
-  text: Sign the petition
-  url: '#petition'
 description: >-
   The Department of Administration planned to build the new Montana Heritage Center at the alternative site of Roberts and 6th it is not suitable.
 It will fail in its mission to become a world-class museum since it is right in the middle of all the government buildings where there is not enough room to build a large museum.
 We won't be able to share our history and culture with Montana’s school children and the thousands of visitors who come to Montana.
   The mall site was the original proposed site and is the prime location.
 keywords:
   - montana history
   - heritage center
   - history museum
+cta:
+  text: Sign the petition
+  url: '#petition'
 callout:
+  cta:
+    text: Download the letter
+    url: >-
+      //www.montanahistorycenter.org/support-letter-from-helena-city-commission.pdf
   text: |
     Read the letter of support from the
     Helena City Commission
-  cta:
-    text: Download the letter
-    url: //www.montanahistorycenter.org/support-letter-from-helena-city-commission.pdf
 main:
   heading: In the News
-  image: /img/icons/in-the-news.png
   press:
     - author: Jane Hamman
       date: 'June 11, 2019'